explicit-robotics/explicit-robotics.github.io/docs/_sources/exp_robot/franka.rst.txt

 						\phantom{-}0.0007  & 		    -0.0005  &  \phantom{-}0.0067
 					\end{bmatrix}

-The values are derived from Figure 4 of `this great reference`_.
+The values are derived from Figure 4 of `this reference`_.
 The detailed derivation of these values are shown in `this post`_.

-Example
+Example code
 =========
-To construct Franka Emika robot, simply run the following code:
+To construct a Franka robot, run the following code:

 .. code-block:: MATLAB